BanaantjeJowie/MatrixLink/README.md

 ## Functionality
-The device itself will be an ESP8266 connected to an 8x8 LED matrix for the drawing, a tft screen fot the written message and sender, a button for refreshing manually, a potentiometer for turing up or down the brightness and a swithc for turning the device off.
+The device itself will be an ESP8266 connected to an 8x8 LED matrix for the drawing, a tft screen for the written message and sender, a button for refreshing manually, a potentiometer for turing up or down the brightness and a switch for turning the device off.

 ![]()